squid-cache/squid-cache.github.io/Features/AddonHelpers.rst

 WARNING: care must be taken that the URLs de-duplicated onto one shared ID are actually duplicates.
 Clients needing to revalidate will cause the cached object to be sourced from either of the duplicate locations.
 If they are not real duplicates this can randomly cause major issues with the client experience.

- {i} This interface will also accept responses in the syntax delivered by [[Features/StoreUrlRewrite|Store URL-rewrite]] feature helpers written for [[Squid-2.7]].
-However thst syntax is deprecated and such helpers should be upgraded as soon as possible to use this Store-ID syntax.

 ## start storeid onlyprotocol

 Result line sent back to Squid: